- What is Pokemon Card Grading?

 See here for more info on grading your Pokemon cards with Beckett.

-With all three of these Pokemon card grading companies being based in the US, international shipping can be an expensive and uncertain path for UK-based collectors.
+As PSA is based in the US, international shipping can be an expensive and uncertain path for UK-based collectors.

 Thankfully, we have a very well trusted service here in the UK called Graded Gem, specifically to get your cards graded with PSA.